tornadoweb/tornado/README.md

 Prerequisites
 -------------

-Tornado runs on Python 2.5, 2.6, 2.7 and 3.2.
+Tornado runs on Python 2.6+ and 3.2+.
+Both CPython and PyPy are supported.

-On Python 2.6 and 2.7, there are no dependencies outside the Python standard library, although PycURL (version 7.18.2 or higher required;
+There are no required dependencies outside the Python standard library, although unittest2 is required to run Tornado's unittest suite on Python 2.6.

+Certain optional features require additional third-party modules:

+* tornado.curl_httpclient needs PycURL (version 7.18.2 or higher required;
-version 7.21.1 or higher recommended) may be used if desired.
+  version 7.21.1 or higher recommended)

-On Python 2.5, PycURL is required, along with simplejson and the Python development headers (typically obtained by installing a package named something like python-dev from your operating system).

-On Python 3.2, the distribute package is required.
-Note that Python 3 support is relatively new and may have bugs.
+* Multithreading support requires the concurrent.futures module, which is in the standard library for Python 3.2+ and available at http://pypi.python.org/pypi/futures for older versions.

 Platforms
 ---------

 Tornado should run on any Unix-like platform, although for the best performance and scalability only Linux and BSD (including BSD derivatives like Mac OS X) are recommended.